-Growing up in Lymington, Hampshire, on the edge of The New Forest and by the famous sailing waters of The Solent, was wonderful.
-I spent most of my time riding horses or messing about on boats but however much I enjoyed being on the water, riding horses and being around animals was my favourite occupation.
+Growing up in Lymington on the edge of The New Forest and by the famous sailing waters of The Solent, I spent most of my time riding horses or messing about on boats but however much I enjoyed being on the water, riding horses and being around animals was my favourite occupation.

-Moving to London in my early twenties, I worked in a variety of office jobs including conference organising, futures trading and running a Feng Shui consultancy - all entirely unrelated to art!
-Then, in 2001, my husband and I relocated to Scotland with two black labradors and absolutely no idea what we were going to do there!
+Moving to London in my early twenties, I worked in a variety of jobs including conference organising and futures trading.
+All were entirely unrelated to art!
+Then in 2001, my husband and I relocated to Scotland with two black labradors and absolutely no idea what we were going to do there!

 After joining the very active local art club I immediately caught the bug of painting for pleasure; a hobby that quickly turned into an appreciation of painting that has never left me.
 I began to take commissions fairly early on, which included many pet portraits generally done in pastels.
 Encouraged by the responses, I decided that being an artist might be for me and have never looked back.